redbrick/open-governance/events/2024-2025/semester2/Arista Talk.md

 ## Summary

-~1 hour talk about the components that make the internet work, and what Arista does.
+Colin Benson gave an engaging ~1.5 hour talk about the components that make the internet work and what Arista does.
 Food was on time.

 ## Contact

-Emer O'Kelly from Arista was in contact for this event.
+Emer O'Kelly and Colin Benson from Arista were in contact for this event.

 ## Issues Arrising

-Issue with room getting over-booked during event for exams.
+Issue with room getting over-booked during event for exams - had to find a last second backup.
+~10 people cancelled/couldn't make it.